Explore health content from A to Z.

 If you have a low toilet seat at home, your health care provider may prescribe an elevated toilet seat lift.

-Keep the angle at your hip greater than 90°.
+Do not bend your hip at the waist more than 90°.
 (Don’t move your knees and chest too far toward each other.)

 Do not cross your legs or ankles or let your operated thigh cross the middle of your body.